 Waldorf also says to extend acne therapy to that area.
 "Treat neck acne the same way as acne on the face," she says.
 "Salicylic acid and benzoyl peroxide are the most common ingredients found in over-the-counter cleansers and medications.
 Just remember that benzoyl peroxide can bleach fabric, so let it dry before clothing touches it.
 And if it is not improving, see your dermatologist," she says.
 "If it is related to hair in the area, consider laser hair removal in a dermatologist's office so that any inflammation that comes up from ingrown hairs can be treated at the same time."

-Keep scrolling to shop the all-natural makeup remover wipes we love (that also happen to feature—and help—adorable polar bears), along with other helpful products for clearing sweat and oil from pores.
+Here are the all-natural makeup remover wipes we love (that also happen to feature—and help—adorable polar bears), along with other helpful products for clearing sweat and oil from pores.